Can I Quit Work and Get Disability After a Heart Attack?

 The most common cause of a heart attack is coronary artery disease (CAD).
 CAD is caused by a buildup of plaque in the arteries that supply blood to the heart (called the coronary arteries).
 Over time, plaque, which is made up of deposits of cholesterol, causes the arteries to narrow.
 This plaque buildup can lead to partial or complete blockage of blood flow.
 When this happens, it's called atherosclerosis.

-A family history of heart disease at an early age (50 or younger), smoking, alcohol use, diabetes, obesity, and autoimmune disorders, such as rheumatoid arthritis or lupus can all increase the chances of having a heart attack.
+A family history of heart disease at an early age (50 or younger), smoking, alcohol use, diabetes, obesity, and autoimmune disorders, such as rheumatoid arthritis or lupus, can all increase the chances of having a heart attack.

 How Is a Heart Attack Treated?

 Treatments while you're having a heart attack include aspirin, antiplatelet drugs (medication to prevent blood clots), and thrombolytic therapy (medication to dissolve blood clots).
-You may also receive other medication to help widen the blocked arteries and decrease pain.
+You might also receive other medication to help widen the blocked arteries and decrease pain.

 Treatments following a heart attack may include:

-• balloon angioplasty, which is a procedure where a balloon is attached to a catheter and is inserted into an artery to widen the artery and allow for more blood flow
+• balloon angioplasty, a procedure where a balloon is attached to a catheter and is inserted into an artery to widen the artery and allow for more blood flow

-If you're experiencing severe limitations in what you can do because you've suffered a heart attack, you might be able to get Social Security disability benefits if you're prevented from working for 12 months or more.
+If you're experiencing severe limitations in what you can do because you've suffered a heart attack, you might be able to get Social Security disability benefits—if you're prevented from working for 12 months or more.
 Social Security has two ways you can qualify for Social Security disability benefits:

-• Being unable to work.
+• Be unable to work.
 Even if you don't meet a listing, you may still be eligible for disability benefits if you can prove that you have a severe medical impairment that makes you unable to do much physical activity.

-Meeting a Listing for a Heart Attack
+Meeting a Disability Listing for a Heart Attack

 • an abnormal stress test, which is a test that measures the heart's ability to respond to exercise in a controlled environment